civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 28

-Subject to **the provisions of** this Part and the regulations, service on the Minister of an application in the form **approved by the Minister that contains the information** prescribed by the regulations and of a garnishee summons binds Her Majesty for **12** years in respect of all garnishable moneys payable to the judgment debtor named in the garnishee summons.
+Subject to the provisions of this Part and the regulations, service on the Minister of an application in the form approved by the Minister that contains the information prescribed by the regulations and of a garnishee summons binds Her Majesty for 12 years in respect of all garnishable moneys payable to the judgment debtor named in the garnishee summons.

 ### Section 29

-For the purposes of section 28, the **12**-year period **begins** on the **expiry** of the period prescribed by the regulations that immediately follows the service of the garnishee summons on the Minister.

-> **Explanatory Note**:
-> Existing text of sections 28 and 29:
-> *Existing Text*:
-> > Subject to this Part and the regulations, service of the following documents on the Minister, namely,
-> > a garnishee summons, and
-> > [Repealed, 1997, c.
-1, s.
-21]
-> > an application in the form prescribed by the regulations,
-> >
-> > binds Her Majesty for five years in respect of all garnishable moneys payable to the judgment debtor named in the garnishee summons.
-> > For the purposes of section 28, the five year period referred to in that section commences on the expiration of the period prescribed by the regulations that immediately follows the service of the garnishee summons on the Minister.
+For the purposes of section 28, the 12-year period begins on the expiry of the period prescribed by the regulations that immediately follows the service of the garnishee summons on the Minister.

 ### Section 55